sinanyil81/ES-for-IOT/README.md

 - Update CCS by selecting *ARM Compiler Tools* and *ARM GCC Compiler Tools* (You can click on the icon in the bottom right corner).

 * * *
+## Energia IDE

+[Energia](https://energia.nu/) brings the Wiring and Arduino framework to the Texas Instruments MSP432 LaunchPad.
+Alternatively, you can develop your project by using this IDE and use Ardnuino-like programming.
+Energia is problematic on new 64-bit MACOS platforms, therefore you might need to use a Linux/Windows virtual machine to run it on MACOS.

+There are a lot of examples on Internet, sample programs and applications.
+We are not going to cover programming Launchpad using Energia.
+But you can develop your projects with it.

+* * *

 ## 2 - Software Examples
 [The SimpleLink MSP432 SDK](http://dev.ti.com/tirex/explore/node?devtools=MSP-EXP432P401R&node=ADoDWIZc5WTuUbxxkAgevQ__z-lQYNj__LATEST)